Christian Values in our school community

 At Gislingham, pupils take part in daily Collective Worship based around core Christian Values.
 These values are rooted in the Bible and are explored and developed appropriately so that they can be appreciated at all levels of understanding within the different age groups.
-Key celebrations in the Christian calendar, as well as those from other faiths, are also explored during collective worship (assemblies).
+Collective Worship is a joyful and spiritual time when the whole school community comes together.

 To help us with Collective Worship we welcome regular visits from our ‘Open the Book’ team, who dramatise stories from the Bible with the children.
 We also enjoy worship led by a variety of guest speakers, including those from the local church.

-Gislingham had a SIAMS (Statutory Inspection of Anglican and Methodist Schools) in March 2015 and was found to be 'Outstanding' in all areas.
+Gislingham had a SIAMS (Statutory Inspection of Anglican and Methodist Schools) in January 2020 and was judged to be good.